 It is one thing for managers to know what needs to be done.
 It’s another thing entirely for them to be able to effectively explain those priorities to each member of their team, each of whom is in charge of different responsibilities.

 Another one of the traits of exceptional leaders is excellent communication abilities.
-The finest managers are able to bring their entire staff on board, ensuring that everyone is working toward the same goal—not seven distinct ones.
+The finest managers are able to bring their entire staff on board, ensuring that everyone is working toward the same goal—not even distinct ones.

 Managers must be able to communicate effectively in person.
 The best ones, on the other hand, can communicate just as well in writing.